 The city of Waco is situated halfway between Dallas and Austin, and is less than a three hour drive to San Antonio and Houston.

 Located in East Central Texas along the Brazos River, Waco is the county seat of McLennan County.
 Home to over 270,000 residents in the metropolitan area, the population of Waco has grown by nearly 11% since 2010.2

 The diverse economy in the Waco metropolitan area is powered by the industry sectors including advanced manufacturing, aerospace and defense, supply chain management, and health care.
 Amazon recently announced it is coming to Waco, and SpaceX is opening a second facility.3

 Although population growth in Waco hasn’t been as explosive as the larger urban areas in Texas, Waco and McLennan County are on par with most of Texas.
-Since 2010, the population has grown by nearly 11%, adding 25,673 new residents.4
+Since 2010, the population of McLennan County (where Waco is located) added 25,673 new residents for a growth rate of nearly 11%, according to the most recent census.4

 Key population stats: